We only accept walk-ins at our Mississauga office, located at 200 Matheson Blvd West (Suite 100), Mississauga, ON, L5R 3L7. Click here for directions.

 You’ll be able to choose from among the lawyers who are present in the office when you walk in.
 Different lawyers have different consultation fees and levels of experience.
 All of our lawyers are excellent professionals.

-We accept credit cards and Interac eTransfers for walk-in services.
+We accept credit cards, debit, cash, certified cheque, and Interac eTransfers for walk-in services.

 Yes, you or your real estate agent are welcome to drop off a copy of your Agreement of Purchase and Sale and other real estate documents.